15 Ways to Start Your Own Homestead Journey Right Now, No Matter Where You Live!

 To start your herbal journey, here are some resources to get your started!

-** The first book I ever read about using and growing plants for medicine is by Rosemary Gladstar.
-She has lived an esteemed life as an herbalist, and I have to say that just about everything I have tried that originates from her has worked!
+** The first book I ever read about using and growing plants for medicine is Medicinal Herbs by Rosemary Gladstar.
+She has lived an esteemed life as an herbalist, and I have to say that everything I have tried that originates from her has worked!

 ** Learning Herbs is a website devoted to educating people about herbs.
 It's seriously a wonderful resource, and I use it often!
 I am not an affiliate---I just find this site excellent.